-6.38 The Council has appointed Link Asset Services as its treasury advisor and part of their service is to assist the Council to formulate a view on interest rates.
-The following table gives their central view.
+- 6.38 The Council has appointed Link Asset Services as its treasury advisor and part of their service is to assist the Council to formulate a view on interest rates.
+The following table gives their central view. - 6.39 PWLB forecasts shown below have taken into account the 20 basis point certainty rate reduction.

-Table 6.6: Interest rate forecast as at January 2019
+Table 6.6: Interest rate forecast as at January 2020